awsdocs/amazon-s3-developer-guide/doc_source/UsingTheMPDotNetAPI.md

 # Using the AWS SDK for \.NET<a name="UsingTheMPDotNetAPI"></a>

 The AWS SDK for \.NET provides the API for the Amazon S3 bucket and object operations\.
-For object operations, in addition to providing the API to upload objects in a single operation, the SDK provides the API to upload large objects in parts \(see [Uploading Objects Using Multipart Upload API](uploadobjusingmpu.md)\)\.
+For object operations, in addition to providing the API to upload objects in a single operation, the SDK provides the API to upload large objects in parts \(see [Uploading objects using multipart upload API](uploadobjusingmpu.md)\)\.

 **Topics**
 + [The \.NET API Organization](#DotNetAPIOrg)